Houston Adoption Attorneys

 - A home study must also be completed before a judge can approve an adoption.

 Only once all of these requirements have been satisfied may your Houston adoption lawyer move forward to finalize your adoption.
 It is critical to hire an attorney familiar with adoptions to make sure that every requirement is completed.
-As a last step of the adoption process your family may change the child’s last name to reflect that of the adoptive parent or family.
+It is critical to find a lawyer familiar with the laws in which you intend to adopt.
+With a local adoption attorney, Houston requirements will be easier to complete.
+As a last step of the adoption process, your family may change the child’s last name to reflect that of the adoptive parent or family.

 Once the adoption is complete, Texas law no longer recognizes the adoptive parent as a stepparent; the adoptive parent now has all the duties, rights, and obligations to the child as the biological parent.